syscobalt/cobalt/README.md

 ## License

-Dennix is free software and is licensed under the terms of the ISC license.
+Cobalt is free software and is licensed under the terms of the ISC license.
 The full license terms can be found in the `LICENSE` file.
 The math library (libm) code was adopted from musl and is licensed under the MIT license and other permissive licenses compatible to the ISC license.
 See the `libm/COPYRIGHT`